 You can select the NSX account now, or later when you edit the cloud account.

-For information about NSX-T cloud accounts, see Create an NSX-T cloud account in vRealize Automation.
+For information about NSX-T cloud accounts, see Create an NSX-T cloud account in VMware Aria Automation.

-For information about making network association changes after you have deployed a cloud template, see What happens if I remove an NSX cloud account association in vRealize Automation.
+For information about making network association changes after you have deployed a cloud template, see What happens if I remove an NSX cloud account association in VMware Aria Automation.

 - If you want to add tags to support a tagging strategy, enter capability tags.

 You can add tags now, or later when you edit the cloud account.
-For information about tagging, see How do I use tags to manage Cloud Assembly resources and deployments.
+For information about tagging, see How do I use tags to manage Automation Assembler resources and deployments.

 For more information about how capability tags and constraint tags help control deployment placements, see the Constraint Tags and Placement video tutorial.

 The cloud account is added and the selected data centers are available for the specified cloud zone.
 Collected data such as machines, networks, storage, and volumes is listed in the Resources section of the Infrastructure tab.

 Configure remaining infrastructure resources for this cloud account.
 See Building your Automation Assembler resource infrastructure.